Mix, Fold, Whisk & Cream

 WHY IS MIXING A USEFUL BAKING METHOD?

 Mixing refers to how you blend dry and liquid ingredients together into an evenly-distributed, homogenous batter or dough that is baked into a final product.
 It’s also how you prepare sets of ingredients, like all the dry and all the wet ingredients, which will later be mixed together.
 By mixing, you hydrate flour and other dry ingredients, which helps gluten form and evenly distributes sugar, spices and fats.
-Mixing also incorporates air into the batter or dough, which helps achieve optimal volume and texture in finished baked goods.
+Mixing also incorporates air into the batter or dough, which helps achieve optimal volume and texture in finished baked goods such as cakes and choux pastries.

 how to mix in baking